neromous/blackfog.dsl/README.md

 ;; Dialog with system prompt
 [:nexus/ask
  {:receiver :Gemini}
- {:system [:h1 "You are a quantum physics expert.
+ [:system [:h1 "You are a quantum physics expert.
 Please answer questions in simple terms."]
            [:ul :ordered
-            [:li "You have experience in Clojure programming"] [:li "Your code skills are excellent, following the 'KISS' principle"]]] :prompt "What is quantum entanglement?"}]
+            [:li "You have experience in Clojure programming"] [:li "Your code skills are excellent, following the 'KISS' principle"]]] [:prompt "What is quantum entanglement?"]]
 ```

 ### Using as a Library